openshift/openshift-ansible/playbooks/openstack/advanced-configuration.md

 10.40.128.134 cakephp-mysql-example-test.apps.openshift.example.com
 ```

-I.e. point the cluster domain (as defined in the
+This points the cluster domain (as defined in the
 `openshift_master_cluster_public_hostname` Ansible variable in `OSEv3`) to the
 master node and any routes for deployed apps to the infra node.